SpaceMadness/lunar-unity-console/README.md

   - [Contacts](#contacts)

 ## About
-The project's goal is to build a high-performance and lightweight Unity native iOS/Android logger.
+The project goal is to build a high-performance and lightweight Unity native iOS/Android logger.

 Visit [Unity Forums Thread](http://forum.unity3d.com/threads/lunar-mobile-console-high-performance-unity-ios-android-logger-built-with-native-platform-ui.347650/) for discussions and general questions.

-**If you enjoy using the plugin - please, rate and review it on the Asset Store!**

 ### Platform Support
 - **iOS**: requires iOS 8 or later